-No, vaporwave is not linked to those Vine videos of pimply teenagers making smoke rings with a shisha.
+No, vaporwave is not the music people play in the background while they vape, not that it couldn’t work.
 Vaporwave is a micro-genre derived from the electronic scene, which emerged in the early 2010s.
 Yeah, so what?
 Lots of electro subgenres have been coming out for years.
 Except that vaporwave is not only a modern satirical take on capitalism, it’s also one of the only genres that was born, thrived and died online.

 Fun fact: Vaporwave encouraged another lightening sub-genre called the Simpsonwave.
 This micro-genre consists of videos of VHS extracts from the American show The Simpsons set to ethereal vaporwave music.
 The effect is often hypnotic, surreal and, weirdly enough, soothing.